 Areas of Interest

-In Round 4 of the MOMENTUM Annual Program Statement (APS) No. 7200AA19APS00002, USAID/India is requesting the submission of concept papers focused on efforts to improve maternal, newborn and child health outcomes in India through the implementation of a Maternal Newborn Child Health Accelerator.
-USAID anticipates issuing 1-3 award(s) under Round 4.
-Unless otherwise stated herein, all terms and conditions of the MOMENTUM APS apply.
+In Round-5 of the MOMENTUM Annual Program Statement (APS) No. 7200AA19APS00002, USAID/Malawi is requesting the submission of concept papers focused on efforts to improve maternal, neonatal, and child health (MNCH), voluntary family planning/reproductive health (FP/RH), nutrition, water sanitation, and hygiene (WASH), and malaria prevention and treatment in Malawi.
+USAID/Malawi anticipates issuing two (2) awards under Round-5.

 U.S. and non-U.S. public, private, for-profit, and nonprofit organizations, as well as institutions of higher education, public international organizations, and non-governmental organizations, are eligible to submit a concept paper under each Round(s) of the APS.
 Further, the organization must be a legally-recognized, organizational entity under applicable law, legally registered in a country within the geographic code 937 (“the United States, the recipient country, and developing countries other than advanced developing countries, but excluding any country that is a prohibited source,” per ADS 310.3.1.1).